-The Wild West comes to life and shares the historic Scottsdale streets with intriguing art galleries, modern craft breweries, foodies’ favorite haunts, charming wineries, and shops that beckon you to wander in and explore their wares.
-Old Town Scottsdale, Arizona, is steeped in cowboy history and has morphed into a hip, trendy destination for travelers looking for a fun adventure.
+The Wild West comes to life and shares the historic Scottsdale streets with intriguing art galleries, parks like Scottsdale Civic Center, Scottsdale Fashion Square, Scottsdale’s Museum of the West, modern craft breweries, foodies’ favorite haunts, charming wineries and Scottsdale Wine Trail, and shops that beckon you to wander in and explore their wares.
+Old Town Scottsdale, Arizona, is steeped in the Old West cowboy history and has morphed into a hip, trendy destination for travelers looking for a fun adventure.

 When you wander the streets of Old Town, the historic district in downtown Scottsdale, you will find unique storefronts offering locals and visitors an experience unique to the area.
 Beautiful art installations grace green spaces and street corners and embrace Scottsdale’s Native American history and intermingle it with her classic cowboy legends.

 Some information in this piece was obtained during a sponsored press trip, but all recommendations are my own.

 What to Do in Old Town Scottsdale, Arizona – 11 Amazing Activities for a Memorable Visit

 1. Sip And Sample Scottsdale

 The best way to explore a new-to-you location is by walking the streets with a townie and tasting all the amazing local cuisine.
 Arizona Food Tours takes the classic happy hour and turns it into a walking tour/crawl through local haunts with its Sip and Sample Scottsdale tour.
 Learn local history, explore signature cocktails and cuisine, and immerse yourself in the Scottsdale experience.